-There is a dust-up in literary Adelaide, with leading editorial contributors to the Adelaide Review severing its connections with the publication amid disputes over payment and allegations that their copyright has been breached.
+There is a dust-up in thinking and literary Adelaide, with leading editorial contributors to the Adelaide Review severing its connections with the publication amid disputes over payment and allegations that their copyright has been breached.

 Meanwhile, the Review today has been removed from the online publication service Informit, after Crikey sought comment on the apparent copyright breach.